ghashy/redis-in-action/doc/src/feed.md

 ### Articles count

-Stores count of articles (or last index), body example:
+Stores count of articles (or last index).

 ```json
 10